``` ```

 The Origins of Word Vectors

 The mathematics that make this possible emerged not from Silicon Valley but from university research.
-In the 1950s, Charles Osgood and his team at the University of Illinois asked hundreds of undergraduate students to rate concepts—words like lady, father, fire, boulder, tornado, and sword—on fifty different scales: good-bad, hard-soft, hot-cold, sweet-sour.
+In the 1950s, Charles Osgood and his team at the University of Illinois asked hundreds of undergraduate students to rate concepts, words like lady, father, fire, boulder, tornado, and sword, on fifty different scales: good-bad, hard-soft, hot-cold, sweet-sour.
 Across multiple studies and populations, concepts consistently clustered into three dimensions: good-bad, strong-weak, and active-passive.
-Each word could be described by three numbers—just like x, y, z coordinates.
-This research utilized vacuum tube supercomputers from IBM.
+Each word could be described by three numbers — just like x, y, z coordinates.
+This research required IBM's ILLIAC, a state-of-the-art supercomputer of the era powered by vacuum tubes.

 In 2017, the transformer architecture enabled this mathematical structure to scale to entire sentences and documents.
-OrthoGraph leverages this same geometry—the embeddings that power retrieval become coordinates in visual space.
+OrthoGraph leverages this same geometry.
 Semantic similarity becomes spatial proximity.
 A search doesn't return a list; it illuminates a region.

 Hardware Requirements